cerealconjugo/brush-and-juice/README.md

 ## Contact

-For permissions, feedback, or questions, you can contact me via discord!: cerealconjugoo
+For permissions, feedback, or questions, you can reach me on GitHub!
+CerealConJugo